roynrishingha/roynrishingha.github.io/content/about.md

 Undeterred by the road less traveled, I found solace in my unyielding spirit, the determination to keep going, and the relentless pursuit of growth.
 Embracing the vast landscape of programming, I discovered a special affinity for Rust - a language that beckoned to my very soul.
 With each line of code I crafted, I felt a sense of fulfillment and purpose, driven by the desire to become a master of this powerful and versatile tool.

-As my journey unfolded, I felt a magnetic pull towards the realm of database development.
+As my journey unfolded, I felt a magnetic pull towards the realm of API development and DevOps infrastructure.
 The promise of cloud-native solutions and the art of shaping data enticed me with their infinite possibilities.
-Armed with my existing skills in DevOps and API development, I ventured into this captivating domain, determined to unlock its secrets and create transformative solutions.
+Armed with my existing skills in Rust, I ventured into this captivating domain, determined to unlock its secrets and create transformative solutions.

 Yet, my heart found another home - in the boundless expanse of the open-source community.
 Here, knowledge thrived without borders, and collaboration danced in harmonious symphony.
 While I may be a humble newcomer, my passion for giving back knows no bounds.
 I yearn to contribute meaningfully, to learn from the seasoned experts, and to stand shoulder-to-shoulder with kindred spirits, leaving a positive imprint on the world of open source.